• ~ Trinity Chambers – The Chambers of Tina Harrington ~

 21 Jun 2020

 Emily enjoys a busy court and advisory practice across Chambers’ key practice areas.
-She welcomes instructions in all areas of family work, including financial remedy proceedings, applications under the Family Law Act and private law children proceedings.
-In addition, Emily has a growing practice in private (non-agency) adoption matters.
+She welcomes instructions in financial remedy proceedings, private law children proceedings, applications under the Family Law Act and in civil proceedings under the Trusts of Land and Appointment of Trustees Act 1996.

 Prior to joining Chambers, Emily worked as a consultant for a number of top-tier investment banks.
+Emily is able to use the skills she gained in order to provide commercially-minded advice.

 More